groupultra/sdk-public/docs/source/moobius_database_storage.rst

 MoobiusStorage.put(self, attr_name, database, load, clear)

-Sets self.attr_name to database (a DatabaseInterface object) for later retrieval. load (default True) to load the dict, clear (default False) to clear the dict and skip loading it.
+Sets self.attr_name to database (a DatabaseInterface object) for later retrieval. load (default True) to load the dict immediatly, clear (default False) to clear the dict and skip loading it.

 .. _moobius.database.storage.MoobiusStorage.add_container:
 MoobiusStorage.add_container
 -----------------------------------
 MoobiusStorage.add_container(self, implementation, settings, name, load, clear)

-Add a database using the config dict.
+Adds a database using the config dict.

 Parameters:
   implementation (str): The engine of the database.